Radial Head Fractures of the Elbow

 What are the Causes of Radial Head Fractures?

 The most common cause of a radial head fracture is breaking a fall with an outstretched arm.
 Radial head fractures can also occur due to a direct impact on the elbow, a twisting injury, sprain, dislocation or strain.

 When a radial head fracture of the elbow is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a elbow radial head fractures specialist who provides detailed examination and care for patients with elbow radial head fractures in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a elbow radial head fractures specialist who provides detailed examination and care for patients with elbow radial head fractures in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Radial Head Fractures